 # ansible-galaxy collection install netapp.ontap -p /usr/share/ansible/collections

 This path, /usr/share/ansible/collections, is the other default location Ansible will look for collections at.
+You do need to make it so all users can access this path.

 As you move to collections you will need to make one change to your playbooks.
 Since the location for all modules is now moving, you can add the namespace.collection call to every task and role you use like this.